-The Safe Client Handling & Injury Prevention Program (SCHIPP) was developed to ensure both resident and staff safety for situations such as assisting a resident to move in bed, helping them to walk or sit in their wheelchair.
-Our staff, and at times the regional Occupational Therapist, will determine what type of assistance a resident needs based on what they are able to do.
-Our staff members are required to follow SCHIPP guidelines to ensure our residents' safety as well as their own.
+The Safe Client Handling & Injury Prevention Program (SCHIPP) has been developed to ensure both client and staff safety for situations such as assisting a client to move in bed, helping them walk or sit in their wheelchair.
+Our staff, and at times the regional Occupational Therapist, will determine what type of assistance a client needs based on what the client is able to do.
+Our staff members are required to follow the Program's guidelines to ensure our clients' safety as well as their own.